RustyPrime/GodotSoundLibraryBrowser/README.md

 ## Use Case
-Don't want to manually move sounds or music from your potentially massive library to your project? or
+Don't want to manually move sounds or music from your potentially massive library to your project?
+This addon is for you and your team!
-Don't want to exclude a certain directory from version control that contains your library?

 ## Features
 - Searches a given directory for sound files (.wav, .mp3 and .ogg)
 - Displays the sounds in a list where you listen to each one individualy
 - Allows you the search your library for keywords